cosc2336-ds-alg/assg07/README.md

    now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
-Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when commiting your work.
+Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when committing your work.

 # Assignment Tasks

 Notice before beginning the assignment that there are 3 overloaded operators already defined for the `List`: `operator[]()`, `operator==()` and `operator<<()`.
-You used these in previous assignments, expecially the indexing `operator[]`, though we mostly took them for granted as working at the time.
+You used these in previous assignments, especially the indexing `operator[]`, though we mostly took them for granted as working at the time.
 Notice how they work.
 For example, the `operator==()` allows us to test two `List` items to see if they contain all of the